 Now, the guy who pushes down that first domino has a motive.
 He wants to enjoy watching all the other dominoes fall down.
 In the same way, your first movement in your story –whether it’s by a character, a force of nature, or even a big machine – will have to have a motive.
 You may not want to disclose that motive in the first chapter, but you, as the writer, have to know what that motive is, and you have to build your story so that when the reader finally does discover the motive later on down the line, the whole story makes sense.

-In the past few decades, the literary world has seen a slight shift in readers who gravitate primarily to action (plot-driven) novels.
+It’s interesting to note that in the past few decades, the literary world has seen a slight shift in what readers want when they pick up action (plot-driven) novels.
 Even these readers now seem to want at least a lead character that they can relate to and develop feelings for.
 They want to know what makes that guy tick – what’s important to him and why – and what it is that he wants to accomplish.
 Because, ultimately, it’s what that main character wants to do – save a city – a country – the world – and all the battles he has to fight in order to do it – that makes the story.